usnistgov/mumpce_py/source/index.rst

 Legal
 +++++

-This software is subject to the NIST Software License (revised as of May 2015).
+This software is subject to the `NIST Software License <https://www.nist.gov/director/licensing>`_ (revised as of July 2017).
 This license can be found in the GitHub repo in the file named LICENSE.
 The following is a hopefully-useful but not-legally-binding summary:

   * NIST software authored by NIST employees is in the public domain (15 USC 105).
   * The software has NO WARRANTY.
-  * You may modify the software and distribute your modifications.
-If you do, you should note your changes and cite the original.
-  * If you use the software, you should cite the software and the papers documenting its development.

 Contents
 ++++++++